 2. Tigon: Male Tiger and Female Lion Hybrid Animal

-Nobody could blame you for thinking that a tigon should basically be the exact same animal as a liger.
-After all, they have the same two types of big cats for parents.
+Nobody could fault you for thinking a tigon should basically be the exact same animal as a liger.
+After all, they’re both mixes of lions and tigers.

-However, when a male tiger mates with a female lion, the resulting offspring is different enough that it can't be called a liger.
+However, when a male tiger mates with a female lion, the resulting offspring is a tigon.

-Tigons are much smaller than ligers, and they usually tend to also be smaller than both of their parents as well.
-They typically look much more like their tiger fathers, but they possess traits from their lion mothers, such as the ability to roar and a love for socialization.
+Tigons are much smaller than ligers, and they tend to be smaller than both of their parents.
+They typically look more like their tiger fathers, but they possess traits from their lion mothers, such as the ability to roar and love for socialization.

 Wholphins are one of the rarest hybrid animals.
-They come from the crossbreeding of a female bottle-nosed dolphin and a male false killer whale (a member of the dolphin family and not related to killer whales).
+They come from the crossbreeding of a female bottle-nosed dolphin and a male false killer whale (a member of the dolphin family that isn’t related to killer whales).

 Wholphins are an extremely interesting balance of their parents.
-Their skin is a dark gray that is a perfect blend of light gray dolphin skin and black false killer whale skin.
-They also have 66 teeth, which is the precise average of the 88 teeth a dolphin has and the 44 teeth of a false killer whale.
+Their skin is dark gray — the perfect blend of light gray dolphin skin and black false killer whale skin.
+They also have 66 teeth, which is the precise average for dolphins’ 88 teeth and the false killer whale’s 44 teeth.

-Leopons are beautiful and uncommon hybrids that result from the mating of a male leopard and a female lion.
+Leopons are beautiful and uncommon hybrids resulting from a male leopard and female lion union.

 Leopons grow to be nearly as large as lions, but they have shorter legs like a leopard.
-They also have other leopard traits, such as a love for water and the ability to climb well.
+The animal hybrids also have other leopard traits, including love for water and climbing chops.

 Did You Know?
 When a male lion mates with a leopardess, the resulting offspring is called a lipard.
 Male lions are typically about 10 feet long and weigh around 500 pounds, but a female leopard is usually only about 5 feet long and weighs about 80 pounds.
 Because of the immense size difference between a male lion and a female leopard, this pairing happens very rarely.